Failure to Thrive in Older Adults

 When should I seek immediate care?

-When should I contact the healthcare provider?
+When should I call the person's doctor?

 - The person's symptoms get worse.